syncfusion-content/maui-docs/MAUI/DataGrid/paging.md

 </tr>
 <tr>
 <td> {{'`NavigationButtonBackgroundColor`'| markdownify }} </td>
-<td> Gets or sets the background color of the navigation button.</td>
+<td> Gets or sets the background color of the navigation buttons.</td>
 </tr>
 <tr>
 <td> {{'`NavigationButtonDisableBackgroundColor`'| markdownify }} </td>
-<td> Gets or sets the background color of the navigation button when it is in a disabled state.</td>
+<td> Gets or sets the background color of the navigation buttons when it is disabled.</td>
 </tr>
 <tr>
 <td> {{'`NavigationButtonDisableIconColor`'| markdownify }} </td>
-<td> Gets or sets the icon color of the navigation button when it is in a disabled state.</td>
+<td> Gets or sets the icon color of the navigation buttons when it is disabled.</td>
 </tr>
 <tr>
 <td> {{'`NavigationButtonIconColor`'| markdownify }} </td>